lancejpollard/ht.js/readme.md

-# honey.js
+# HCA.js

-Hyperbolic tessellations in JavaScript.
+Hyperbolic tessellations and cellular automata in the 2D plane in JavaScript.

 ## Overview